HandyGold75/DMARC-Analyzer/README.md

 * Small tweaks to the GUI layout.
 * Added an reload function, this regenerates all the cached data.
 * Added functionality to easly disclose in wich folder the dmarc reports land in.

+#### V1.1.1

+* Tweaked GUI, now has an scrollbar for the reports with an fixed heigt.

 ### V1.0.0